judgels/judgels/docs/developers-guide_concepts.rst

 judgels-sandalphon-commons
     Consists of components used by other Judgels applications for rendering problems and submitting solutions to Sandalphon.

-judgels-uriel-commons
-    Consists of components used by external applications for manipulating contest scoreboards.
-Currently it is not used yet by any applications other than Uriel.

 judgels-sealtiel-commons
     Consists of components used by other Judgels applications for fetching and sending messages from Sealtiel.

-judgels-jerahmeel-commons
-    Consists of components used by other Judgels applications that depend on Jerahmeel (currently none).

-judgels-michael-commons
-    Consists of components used by other Judgels applications that depend on Michael (currently none).

 judgels-gabriel-commons
     Consists of interfaces and implementations of grading engines.